Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L2/internals/geospatialJoin.rst

 mergeTreeSort
 -------------

 For K ordered blocks as input, it can get all data ordered output.
-The size of K cannot affect the frequency of the kernel, and it can also ensure that each cycle outputs a data. ts design is show in the figure below:
+The size of K cannot affect the frequency of the kernel, and it can also ensure that each cycle outputs a data.
+Its design is shown in the following figure:

 .. _my-figure4:
 .. figure:: /images/strtree_merge_tree_sort.png